bbauska/UC-Davis-JS-Basics/readme.md

 perspective.
 The root object that JavaScript sees is the window itself.
 The window, our browser window is the root object.
 Then that has three sub-objects.
 The document, the location of that document, and the history.
-We\'re really concerned with the document, and the document breaks down into an HTML tag.
-We\'ve seen that certainly on our documents and within the HTML tag there\'s a body tag.
+We&apos;re really concerned with the document, and the document breaks down into an HTML tag.
+We&apos;ve seen that certainly on our documents and within the HTML tag there&apos;s a body tag.
 Then we could have whatever HTML is making up the page.

-Here, I\'m showing an article with a header and a paragraph and a footer, and that matches the HTML that\'s in the image here on the left.
+Here, I&apos;m showing an article with a header and a paragraph and a footer, and that matches the HTML that&apos;s in the image here on the left.
 If you look at the markup on the left, you can see how that matches the article here, in the diagram.
 JavaScript sees the article as an object that has children.
 One child would be the header, and the header itself